Constantine II of Scotland: Brunanburh and after

 For Constantine's last years as king, there is only the meagre record of the Chronicle of the Kings of Alba.
 The death of Æthelstan is reported, as are two others.
 The first of these, in 938, is that of Dubacan, mormaer of Angus or son of the mormaer.
 Unlike the report of 918, on this occasion, the title mormaer is attached to a geographical area, but it is unknown whether the Angus of 938 was in any way similar to the later mormaerdom or earldom.
-The second death, entered with that of Æthelstan, is that of Eochaid mac Ailpín, who might, from his name, have been a kinsman of Constantín.
+The second death entered with that of Æthelstan, is that of Eochaid mac Ailpín, who might, from his name, have been a kinsman of Constantín.

 Abdication and posterity

-By the early 940s Constantine was an old man in his late sixties or seventies.
+By the early 940s, Constantine was an old man in his late sixties or seventies.
 The kingdom of Alba was too new to be said to have a customary rule of succession, but Pictish and Irish precedents favoured an adult successor descended from Kenneth MacAlpin.
-Constantine's surviving son Indulf, probably baptised in 927, would have been too young to be a serious candidate for the kingship in the early 940s, and the obvious heir was Constantine's nephew, Malcolm I. As Malcolm was born no later than 901, by the 940s he was no longer a young man, and may have been impatient.
-Willingly or not—the 11th-century Prophecy of Berchán, a verse history in the form of a supposed prophecy, states that it was not a voluntary decision—Constantine abdicated in 943 and entered a monastery, leaving the kingdom to Malcolm.
+Constantine's surviving son Indulf, probably baptised in 927, would have been too young to be a serious candidate for the kingship in the early 940s, and the obvious heir was Constantine's nephew, Malcolm I. As Malcolm was born no later than 901, by the 940s he was no longer a young man and may have been impatient.
+Willingly or not — the 11th century The Prophecy of Berchán, a verse history in the form of a supposed prophecy, states that it was not a voluntary decision — Constantine abdicated in 943 and entered a monastery, leaving the kingdom to Malcolm.

-Although his retirement might have been involuntary, the Life of Cathróe of Metz and the Prophecy of Berchán portray Constantine as a devout king.
+Although his retirement might have been involuntary, the Life of Cathróe of Metz and The Prophecy of Berchán portray Constantine as a devout king.
 The monastery to which Constantine retired, and where he is said to have been abbot, was probably that of St Andrews.
 This had been refounded in his reign and given to the reforming Céli Dé (Culdee) movement.
 The Céli Dé were subsequently to be entrusted with many monasteries throughout the kingdom of Alba until replaced in the 12th century by new orders imported from France.

-Seven years later the Chronicle of the Kings of Alba says:[Malcolm I] plundered the English as far as the river Tees, and he seized a multitude of people and many herds of cattle: and the Scots called this the raid of Albidosorum, that is, Nainndisi.
-But others say that Constantine made this raid, asking of the king, Malcolm, that the kingship should be given to him for a week's time so that he could visit the English.
-In fact, it was Malcolm who made the raid, but Constantine incited him, as I have said.
-Woolf suggests that the association of Constantine with the raid is a late addition, one derived from a now-lost saga or poem.
+Seven years later the Chronicle of the Kings of Alba says: